-Every day a significant number of dogs are injured in road traffic accidents, while several others are dumped on the streets by owners who are unwilling to care for a sick or elderly dog.
+Every day a significant number of dogs are injured in road traffic accidents, while several others are dumped on the streets by owners who are unwilling to care of a sick or elderly dog.
 Please call the Embark hotline +94 773429 025 if a street dog needs medical assistance.

 A pet taxi or mobile visit can be arranged in the event of severe injuries such as road traffic accidents.
 If we are to send a pet ambulance Embark appreciates the details of an onsite contact person or requests that the caller stay with the dog till the veterinarian arrives.